How Many COVID-19 Deaths Are There? | National Review

 There have been many outlandish examples of people dying of things bearing not the slightest connection to COVID-19, but, having tested positive for the coronavirus, they were added to the official COVID-19 death tally anyway.

 There was the Lehigh Valley, Penn., man who slipped and fell at home.
-The coroner said, according to LehighValleyLive.com: “The primary cause of the man’s death was a head injury from a fall at home, but that the virus was listed as a contributing factor to his death.”
+The coroner said, according to LehighValleyLive.com: “The primary cause of the man’s death was a head injury from a fall at home, but . . . the virus was listed as a contributing factor to his death.”

 Last week, there was the entry in the Cook County, Ill., medical-examiner ledger: “Complications of opiate (probably heroin) toxicity.
 Novel corona (COVID-19) virus, end stage renal disease, hypertension, ACCIDENT.”